Clinical Law Program

 Acceptance into the Clinic will be based on the following priority categories:

-• 1st priority -- 3Ls with no prior clinical experience who select Tribal Court Public Defense Clinic (TCPDC) as their first clinic choice on the online Clinic Requests Form.
+• 1st priority — 3Ls with no prior clinical experience who select Tribal Court Public Defense Clinic (TCPDC) as their first clinic choice in their Clinic Requests.
 The TCPDC will admit all 3L applicants who are in this category up to the maximum enrollment.

-• 2nd priority -- 2Ls who select TCPDC as their first clinic choice on the online Clinic Requests Form--selection will be based on space available.
+• 2nd priority — 2Ls who select TCPDC as their first clinic choice in their Clinic Requests — selection will be based on space availability.
 Historically, more 2Ls have applied than there are spaces available.
 Therefore, selections and waiting lists will be based on responses to the questions in the TCPDC application form and a mandatory student resume and cover letter.

-Up to 8 admitted students in the TCPDC will work exclusively on Criminal Cases at the Tulalip Tribal Court, and up to 8 admitted students will work exclusively on Youth in Need of Care - Dependency cases representing parents in the Muckleshoot Tribal Court.
+Up to 8 admitted students in the TCPDC will work exclusively on Criminal Cases at the Tulalip/Quileute Tribal Courts, and up to 8 admitted students will work exclusively on Youth in Need of Care - Dependency cases representing parents in the Muckleshoot/Quileute Tribal Courts.

 Cover letters — a requisite part of the application — will be reviewed, with particular attention to those articulating an interest or passion for court-appointed legal advocacy.

-PLEASE NOTE: Participation in all three quarters is required and all students will be required to acknowledge in writing that they will participate in all three quarters of the Clinic or be ineligible to receive any credit for Autumn and Winter quarters (except LLM/MJ special admissions).
-No concurrent employment with outside entities is allowed for students enrolled in the TCPDC.
+Please note: Participation in all three quarters is required, and all students will be required to acknowledge in writing that they will participate in all three quarters of the Clinic or be ineligible to receive any credit for Autumn and Winter quarters (except LL.M./M.J. special admissions).
+No concurrent employment with outside entities (including externships/internships) is allowed for students enrolled in the TCPDC.

 Other Clinics

-Seattle University's Law Clinic has made space for 4 University of Washington Law students to participate in their Workers’ Rights Clinic and Housing Justice Clinic.
-To learn more about these clinics, please visit Seattle U’s webpage.
+Seattle University's Law Clinic has space for 4 University of Washington Law students to participate in its Workers’ Rights Clinic and Housing Justice Clinic.
+To learn more about these clinics, please visit Seattle U’s Law Clinic webpage.

 Clinic Credits